Today (September 23, 2015): Hotel review: Jumeirah Bodrum Palace (Turkey).

 - Save money: book your room with an additional 10% off making use of a Best Rate Guarantee.

 - Elite members of Jumeirah’s loyalty program (Jumeirah Sirius) are well treated, with – amongst other benefits – free WiFi, complementary room upgrade (when available), early check-in or late check-out (when available), and savings on dining and spa facilities.
-Click here to read our review of the SPG program (with pros & cons).
+Click here to read my review of the Jumeirah Sirius program (with pros & cons).

 - Read my tips for preparing your trip in time.